-DESCRIPTION IMPLICATIONS/MEASURES TO ADDRESS Information technology is constantly evolving.
-Embrace technology and keep pace with it or risk The ZDM should take advantage of this to poor access to information and inability to improve planning and delivery of services.
-New communicate effectively. technologies should be adopted for the generation and management of spatial data, water infrastructure management, etc. IGR structures within the district are not Resuscitate DDM operating optimally.
+CHALLENGE DESCRIPTION IMPLICATIONS/MEASURES TO ADDRESS Not adequately keeping up with the constantly Information technology is constantly evolving.
+Embrace technology and keep pace with it or risk improving technology The ZDM should take advantage of this to poor access to information and inability to improve planning and delivery of services.
+New communicate effectively. technologies should be adopted for the generation and management of spatial data, water infrastructure management, etc. Ineffective vertical and horizontal coordination IGR structures within the district are not Resuscitate DDM of development activities operating optimally.
 The frequency of meetings should be improved and agenda with annual targets clearly defined.
-The municipality has developed and is Introduce automated PMS; Cascade PMS (IPMS) implementing an OPMS.
+Implementation of an organisational The municipality has developed and is Introduce automated PMS; Cascade PMS (IPMS) Performance Management System implementing an OPMS.
 This system needs to be refined and perhaps be automated as well.
-HR strategy & Retention policy are currently not Prepare draft documents for adoption before the in place, end March 2024 The poor network coverage affects Promote the strengthen communication systems communication and operational systems used by and broadband by network operators the municipality especially those that are online.
+Lack of HR Strategy HR strategy & Retention policy are currently not Prepare draft documents for adoption before the in place, end March 2024 Poor network coverage The poor network coverage affects Promote the strengthen communication systems communication and operational systems used by and broadband by network operators the municipality especially those that are online.
 This is made worse by the loadshedding.
-Information technology is constantly evolving.The ZDM should take advantage of this toimprove planning and delivery of services.
-Newtechnologies should be adopted for thegeneration and management of spatial data,water infrastructure management, etc.IGR structures within the district are notoperating optimally.
-The frequency of meetingsshould be improved and agenda with annualtargets clearly defined.The municipality has developed and isimplementing an OPMS.
-This system needs to berefined and perhaps be automated as well.HR strategy & Retention policy are currently notin place,The poor network coverage affectscommunication and operational systems used bythe municipality especially those that are online.

-CHALLENGE DESCRIPTION IMPLICATIONS/MEASURES TO ADDRESS Lengthy and inconsistent loadshedding schedules Loadshedding phenomena disrupts daily services including internal systems which can be offline for periods of time Purchase adequate back up systems to maintain powersupply during cut-off Outdated firewall A firewall is one of the most important aspects of business continuuity for the municipality to ensure data integrity.
+CHALLENGE DESCRIPTION IMPLICATIONS/MEASURES TO ADDRESS Lengthy and inconsistent loadshedding schedules Loadshedding phenomena disrupts daily services including internal systems which can be offline for periods of time Purchase adequate back up systems to maintain powersupply during cut-off Outdated firewall A firewall is one of the most important aspects of business continuity for the municipality to ensure data integrity.
 The outdated firewall does reduce the ability of the municipality to assue data integrity Purchase a new firewall.
 Satellite offices not linked to the main office Satellite offices need to have access to the same data in the main office via intranet Implement intranet to connect satellite offices to the main office.
 Inadequate resources to implement training and development Grants were delayed for payment to Zululand Monitor the situation closely and impress upon funders to transfer monies according to timframes Economic stagnation The district economy is not growing.
 Instead, it shows signs of decline.
 Contribution of agricultural sector to the economy has declined over the last few years.
 The same applies to mining.
 There is overreliance on community services.
 Identify catalytic projects for stimulating the economy.
 Adopt regulations and systems that promotes investment.
 Tourism development and marketing The district has huge potential for heritage and nature-based tourism.
 However, this sector Facilitate development of catalytic tourism products.